rejeep/wrap-region.el/README.markdown

 # Wrap Region

-wrap-region is a minor mode that wraps text with punctuations.
-For some tagged markup modes, such as HTML and XML, it wraps a region with a tag instead of a punctuation.
+wrap-region is a minor mode for Emacs that wraps a region with punctuations.
+For tagged markup modes, such as HTML and XML, it wraps with tags.

 ## Installation

 ### Manually
-First download the **wrap-region.el** file.
-If you use git you can fetch it from Github
+Download **wrap-region.el** and put in Emacs load path.
+Then require it:
-    $ git clone git://github.com/rejeep/wrap-region.git ~/.emacs.d/packages/wrap-region
+    $ git clone git://github.com/rejeep/wrap-region.git ~/.emacs.d

-Make sure it's in Emacs load-path
-    (add-to-list 'load-path "~/.emacs.d/packages/wrap-region")
+    (add-to-list 'load-path "~/.emacs.d/wrap-region")

-Then require it
     (require 'wrap-region)

-### ELPA
-wrap-region is in ELPA.
-If you use ELPA, I recommend you to fetch it from there.

 ## Usage
-To start wrap-region
+ To start wrap-region:
     (wrap-region-mode t) or M-x wrap-region-mode

-Start only in specific mode
+If you only want wrap-region active in some mode, use a hook:
     (add-hook 'ruby-mode-hook 'wrap-region)

-Activate wrap-region in all buffers
+Or if you want to activate it in all buffers, use the global mode:
     (wrap-region-global-mode t)

-Try selecting a region and press on of the punctuation keys, for example **"**, **{** or **(**.
+Now select a region and hit one of the punctuation keys (**"**, **{**, **(**, ...).
+If you are in a tag mode, try select a region and hit **<**.